Improving Lives. Improving Communities

 LRADAC creates and supports pathways for prevention and recovery from substance misuse for individuals, families and communities.

 Creativity: Seeking and developing unique ways to build relationships and deliver services.

 Integrity: Upholding the moral standards and values that provide for open, honest and ethical practices.

-Teamwork: Working together with clients, staff, and communities to achieve common goals.
+Teamwork: Working together with patients, staff, and communities to achieve common goals.

 Compassion: Being open and empathetic.
-Understanding, nurturing and caring for our clients and staff.
+Understanding, nurturing and caring for our patients and staff.